tie-set/stadle_docs/docs/documentation.rst

     :return: Configured BasicClient object

-.. function:: stadle.BasicClient.connect(model)

-    Open connection to configured aggregator and get most recent aggregated model.

-    :param model: Used as a container to store aggregated model weights (for ease of use in local training).

 .. function:: stadle.BasicClient.send_trained_model(model)

     Extract weights from locally-trained model and send weights to aggregator.

     :param model: Locally-trained model to extract weights from.
+    :return: False if new aggregated model was received during local training process (nothing sent in this case), True otherwise

 .. function:: stadle.BasicClient.wait_for_sg_model()

     Blocking function that waits to receive the aggregated model from the aggregator.

     :return: Model object with aggregated weights from previous round.

+.. function:: stadle.BasicClient.set_bm_obj(model)

+    Set container model object in IntegratedClient for use when converting to/from agnostic format.

+    :param model: Used as a container to store aggregated model weights (for ease of use in local training).

 .. function:: stadle.BasicClient.disconnect()